 Our son Gary died on 22May 1999 aged fourteen years through SUDEP.
 He had two seizures one two weeks before his death and the second causing his passing.
 Gary was never diagnosed with epilepsy but that it what was written on his death certificate which we now know was SUDEP.
 At that meeting a lot was discussed with a lot of debate on different matters.
 One of the chief concerns voiced by a large majority was the lack of information firstly known by the general medical professions in this country and secondly criticism of the professionals who know the information but are economic with the truth when it comes to the fact that you can die directly from epilepsy.
 I notice in your frequently asked questions you neglect to include that important question " CAN YOU DIE FROM EPILEPSY ".
 Are you afraid to put that in? surely that is the most relevant question and it warrants a truthful answer.
 May I suggest an answer to that question be at least be answered by printing the statistically known deaths as a result of epilepsy directly or indirectly.
 Most people would not be too alarmed by that we see it written for almost every other diseases which can cause death.

 Your article on SUDEP tells how you reassure people that you can live a full and active life and that is indeed the case.
 But until diagnosis has been made and medication given if needed especially in the case of young children we as parents have that right to be fully informed of all the facts.
 Those frequently asked questions should be answered and that question we may fail to ask should also be told to us. .
-Only then we as guardians of the young can decide on how precisely how we wish to monitor their daily and especially night life.
+Only then we as guardians of the young can decide on how precisely we wish to monitor their daily and especially night life during the sleep hours.

 Finally if I may say it is only recently we have been able to search once again for the facts about SUDEP even knowning Gary died from SUDEP took so long to accept.
 After Dundalk we got an invite to a further meeting.
 We received the invite just two days before it was due to take place.
 We could not attend at such short notice and we have not heard from you since.
 We never got any feed-back promised from that meeting in Dundalk in 2000.
 If there is any information would it be possible to get a copy of it.